 But with the cost of on-site security guards rising dramatically year-on-year, what can you do to keep your business protected around the clock without spending a fortune and leaving you vulnerable to human error, absence and negligence?

 Fear not!
-There's a simple solution: Remote CCTV Monitoring.
+There's a simple solution: Remote CCTV Monitoring Systems.
 Modern Alarm Receiving Centres are designed to keep your staff and assets safe, in a style that suits your needs.

 In this article, we’ll cover everything you need to know about remote CCTV monitoring solutions, and the benefits it can offer your business in the long-term.

-Remote CCTV monitoring is the process of having your CCTV cameras and video surveillance actively monitored by a professional security company, or Alarm Receiving Centre around the clock.
+Remote CCTV monitoring is the process of having your CCTV cameras and video surveillance actively watched by a professional security company or CCTV Monitoring Station around the clock.

 The service connects your CCTV cameras to an off-site monitoring station using wired internet or 4/5G connectivity.
 This allows a team of security professionals to watch over your building from afar, taking the danger of dealing with break-ins, criminal damage and trespassing out of your hands entirely.